freqtrade/freqtrade/docs/data-download.md

 - To download historical candle (OHLCV) data from a fixed starting point, use `--timerange 20200101-` - which will download all data from January 1st, 2020.
 - Use `--timeframes` to specify what timeframe download the historical candle (OHLCV) data for.
 Default is `--timeframes 1m 5m` which will download 1-minute and 5-minute data.
 - To use exchange, timeframe and list of pairs as defined in your configuration file, use the `-c/--config` option.
 With this, the script uses the whitelist defined in the config as the list of currency pairs to download data for and does not require the pairs.json file.
 You can combine `-c/--config` with most other options.

+???
+Note "Permission denied errors"
+    If your configuration directory `user_data` was made by docker, you may get the following error:

+    ```
+    cp: cannot create regular file 'user_data/data/binance/pairs.json': Permission denied
+    ```

+    You can fix the permissions of your user-data directory as follows:

+    ```
+    sudo chown -R $UID:$GID user_data
+    ```

 #### Download additional data before the current timerange